Signature of pressure-induced topological phase transition in ZrTe$_5$: Theoretical Calculations and Multicarrier Model

-The appropriate number of carriers (NC) is determined independently at each temperature, typically varying from $3-5$ along the full temperature range, with the highest number being necessary near the anomalous resistivity peak $T_\text{p}$, where the chemical potential is crossing the small band gap.
-As shown in Ref.\,\cite{zrte5_multicarrier_kkz}, one of the carriers (by convention $i=1$) is an edge-confined carrier, which runs only along the side edges of the ZrTe$_5$ crystal and is thus unaffected by a $B_\text{z}$ field.
-It is implemented by setting its $\sigma_1$ to a finite value while having $\mu_1=0$, resulting in a constant, field-independent contribution to $\sigma_\text{xx}$, and zero $\sigma_\text{xy}$.
+Each fit is performed several times using randomized starting parameters, to ensure the robustness of the results.
+The required number of carriers (NC) to adequately fit the conductivity curves was found to vary with temperature between $3-5$, with the highest number being necessary near the anomalous resistivity peak $T_\text{p}$, where the chemical potential is crossing the small band gap.
+The fitting is demonstrated at several temperatures in Supplementary Note 2.
+The electron or hole nature of a carrier is fixed throughout the temperature range, i.e. $\sigma_\text{i}$ cannot change sign.
+Thus, the obtained fitting results exhibit a realistic freeze-out behavior expected from the shifting chemical potential in ZrTe$_5$, as will be demonstrated below in relation to \hyperref[fig4]{Fig.~\ref{fig4}} (c) and (e).
+As shown in Ref.\,\cite{zrte5_multicarrier_kkz}, one of the carriers (by convention $i=1$) is an edge-confined carrier.
+This can be envisioned as a diffusive 2D surface state running only along the vertical sides of the ZrTe$_5$ crystal.
+This surface state is parallel to the applied $B_\text{z}$ and is thus unaffected by it.
+In the MCT model this is implemented by setting its $\sigma_1$ to a finite value while having $\mu_1=0$, resulting in a constant, field-independent contribution to $\sigma_\text{xx}$, and zero $\sigma_\text{xy}$.
 This edge carrier is necessary to obtain smooth and realistic temperature trends for the densities and mobilities of all carriers.
 For all carriers other than this edge carrier, the $\sigma_\text{i}=n_\text{i}q_\text{i}\mu_\text{i}$ relation applies, where $n_\text{i}$ is the 2D density of the $i$-th carrier and $q_\text{i} = \pm e$ is its charge.
 Dividing the 2D carrier density $n_\text{i}$ with crystal thickness results in the 3D carrier density $n_\text{3D,i}$.

 Since in ZrTe$_5$ the chemical potential crosses the band gap with temperature, the obtained $n_\text{3D,i}(T)$ data of the individual carriers can be used to fit a model band edge corresponding to the carrier, which has the form: